rust-lang/rust-forge/src/rustdoc/membership.md

 active as well.

 ### Automatic alumni status after 6 months of inactivity
-If a member or maintainer has been inactive in rustdoc for 6 months, then we will ask them if they would like to go to alumni status.
-If they respond yes or do not respond, they can be placed on alumni status.
-If they would prefer to remain active, that is also fine, but they will get asked again periodically if they continue to be inactive.
+If a member or maintainer has been inactive in rustdoc for 6 months, they will be moved to the alumni status.

 [team]: https://github.com/rust-lang/team